 If you are using an automatic feeder during your vacation, you should start using it before you leave so that you can observe it and make sure it is working properly.
 If you were to wait until right before you take off to start the feeder, it could have an undetected malfunction that could be problematic for your fish.

 Make sure you are very familiar with how it works and set it properly to feed the right quantity of food at the times you need it dispensed.
-As for vacation blocks, it is recommended that you test them out beforehand to see if they are dissolving properly, feeding the fish as needed, and aren’t interfering with water quality.
+As for vacation blocks, it is recommended that you test them out beforehand to see if they are dissolving properly, feeding the fish as needed, and not interfering with water quality.

 Leave Instructions for Pet Sitter